os2display/campaign-bundle/README.md

 composer require os2display/campaign-bundle
 ```

-Enable the bundle in `AppKernel.php`, by adding CampaignBundle to $bundles.
+Enable the bundle in `AppKernel.php`, by adding Os2DisplayCampaignBundle to $bundles.

 NB!
 This should be done after adding Os2Display/CoreBundle since,
 MiddlewareCommunications.php from CoreBundle is overridden in CampaignBundle.